-Jakki: Yeah so, I am a mass communications major with a focus in media management, promotion and sales.
+Jakki: Yeah so, I am a mass communications major with a focus in media management, promotions and sales.
 And then I did my time at theater.
 So I do have a theater minor.

 Baylee: I love that.
-Like did you do theater in high school?
+Is theater like– did you do theater in high school?
 Like you were in drama and now you’re in college, is it like a big difference?